intel/xpumanager/docs/sphinx/xpu-smi/config.rst

 .. option:: -d <deviceId>, --device <deviceId>, --id <deviceId>

    The device ID or PCI BDF address to configure.
+Accepts a comma-separated list to apply the configuration to several devices at once (e.g., ``-d 0,1,4``).

 .. option:: --frequencyrange <minFreq,maxFreq>